 - If the dough is too stiff, add an additional tablespoon of milk and mix again.

 - If the dough is too soft, refrigerate for 15 minutes before baking.

 - Use a spoon to scoop up teaspoons of dough and roll them into 1" balls.
 Place each on a baking sheet evenly spaced apart.

-- Place about ¼ cup of granulated sugar in a small dish.
-Using a small juice glass dip the bottom of the glass in sugar and gently flatten each cookie.
+- Place about 1/4 cup of granulated sugar in a small dish.
+Using a small juice glass wet the bottom of the glass, dip the glass in sugar, and gently flatten each cookie.

-- Decorate with colored sugars as you would like.
+- Decorate with colored sugars and sprinkles as you would like.